Maia Campbell

-Maia Campbell is an American former film, television actress, singer and model.
-She is best known for her role as Nicole on the 1994 Fox comedy-drama series South Central and her portrayal of Tiffany Warren in the NBC/UPN sitcom In the House for five seasons (1995–1999).
+Maia Campbell is an American former actress known for her role as Nicole on the 1994 Fox comedy-drama series South Central and her portrayal of Tiffany Warren in the NBC/UPN sitcom In the House for five seasons (1995–1999).

+She is also known for her roles as Cinny in the 1999 teen comedy Trippin' and as Ashley in the 2000 television film Seventeen Again.

 Early life and career

 Born in Takoma Park, Maryland, Campbell is the daughter of author Bebe Moore Campbell and Tiko Campbell, an architect and author from Washington, D.C.
 She was raised in the Ladera Heights section of Los Angeles.
 Campbell has become best known for her role as the witty adolescent daughter on the series In the House, though she has been frequently seen on television.
 She was featured in a regular role as Nicole in the short-lived Fox series South Central, portraying Larenz Tate's girlfriend, and also had a guest role in Thea.
 She also had a minor role in John Singleton's Poetic Justice, with Janet Jackson, playing the role of Lucky's (played by Tupac Shakur) cousin.
 Campbell also hosted the young adult magazine show Twenty-four/Seven in 1995.
 She briefly attended Spelman College in Atlanta, Georgia.